honeytrap/honeytrap-docs/content/contact/_index.md

 categories: [contact]
 ---

-You can contact us through these differents channels:
+Want to hangout with us?
+Share your toughts and ideas, or just need a little help?
+Join our [DTACT Champions Slack](dtactchampions.slack.com) channel where we have a channel for all things HoneyTrap.

 <hr>
+Or you can contact us through these differents channels:

 - [gitter](https://gitter.im/honeytrap/honeytrap)